 Of these three felony charges, a DUI murder or “Watson murder” under penal code 187 is the most serious offense and carries with it the harshest penalties.
-Below our DUI Attorneys explain this law.

 What Is The Watson Murder Rule?

-The reason a defendant can be charged is because of something called the watson murder rule.
 The Watson murder rule refers to a situation where a person who has a prior DUI conviction and is under the influence of alcohol or drugs causes a car accident that kills someone.

 What Is The Watson Admonition?

 The advisement is called a “Watson admonition” or warning that a subsequent DUI that results in the death of another person can result in a murder charge.

 The Watson murder rule is used by prosecutors to enable them to charge a defendant charged with a DUI with second degree murder if their driving conduct led to a fatality3.